Building a Raspberry Pi 3/4/5 Baby Monitor

 Run the following command:

-sudo apt-get update && sudo apt-get -y dist-upgrade
+sudo apt-get update && sudo apt full-upgrade

 When the prompt changes to a changelog, press Ctrl-C to close the wall of text, then Enter to continue.

 This takes awhile!
-This updates Raspbian to the latest updates including security patches.
+This updates Raspberry Pi OS to the latest updates including security patches.
 You want to run this every so often to keep the operating system up-to-date.
-There are more technical guides on automatic updating so you don't need to login to keep it up-to-date.
+You can also follow the official documentation here.

-The Raspberry Pi can be pinged and connected to via the hostname babypi.local or whatever name you chose in the last step (plus .local at the end).
-However, the IP address this defaults to is a long one (IPv6).
+However, if you use the IP address, it defaults to a long one (IPv6).
 Web browsers can have trouble connecting to the Pi with this enabled, so we need to disable IPv6 hostname resolution.

 sudo nano /etc/avahi/avahi-daemon.conf